10 Ways to Improve Your Quality Control

 There are probably a zillion stupid things you could do that could (or absolutely will) ruin your product quality.
 Don’t make your lotion in the kitchen when you are cooking bacon.
 Don’t feed your five cats on the counter where you’re mixing your soap.
 Don’t train your bird to hand you the mixing spoon.
 Don’t eat crackers while blending the lotion.
 Avoid measuring your ingredients outside in a dust storm.
 Don’t run with scissors.

-Like those YouTube videos, if it starts out with, “Hey, hold my beer and watch THIS!” … it’s probably not a good idea to do it while you’re making your product.
+Like those YouTube videos that start out with, “Hey, hold my beer and watch THIS!” it’s probably not a good idea to do that while you’re making your product.

 Comments